zachMitchell/lemonBot/adminManual.md

 Lemonbot is capable of many commands.
 The admin commands specifically are different than standard commands however in that:

 1. They have no cooldown
-1. They are reserved only for the highest discord server rank "Administrator"
+1. They are reserved only for server members with permissions required to run each command.

 These commands are capable of destroying a server's message history if not careful, so to properly use them, make sure you have a practice environment where it won't cause major damage.